Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 An all-wood interior aids easy maintenance and keeps the feel of woodland alive, a departure from the much modern houses in the UK.

 Listed above, are only few of many structures that ignite the fire of unique interiors.
 The competent balancing of form and function leads to incredible design that speaks volumes about the designer’s sensibilities and skill.
-Such uncommon interior designing can be incorporated in curriculum of interior design colleges owing to their growing appeal and relevance.
+Such uncommon interior designing can be incorporated in curriculum of interior design colleges and interior design courses owing to their growing appeal and relevance.

 This Website and its contents are subject to copyright protection under the Indian Copyright laws and, through international treaties for/ of other countries.
 The copyright in the contents and materials available on this Website as a whole is owned by the IIAD.
 However, the copyright in some contents and materials incorporated within this Website may be owned by third parties where so indicated.
 No part of the contents or materials available on this Website may be reproduced, licensed, sold, published, transmitted, modified, adapted, publicly displayed, broadcast (including storage in any medium by electronic means whether or not transiently for any purpose save as permitted herein) without the prior written permission of IIAD.
 The visitor may view this Website and its contents using Web browser and save an electronic copy, or print out a copy, of parts of this Website solely for visitor’s own information, research or study, provided the visitor (a) do not modify the copy from how it appears in this Website; and (b) include the copyright notice “© 2014 to 2018 Indian Institute of Art and Design (IIAD).
 All rights reserved.″ on such copy.